 The local sustainability committee in Amesbury, in the US, carried out a number of activities during the year.
 The members met monthly to discuss and implement initiatives to improve the local factory.
 This year, for example, they stopped using disposable plastic cups in break rooms and replaced them with reusable Nalgene bottles for each employee.
-The team also launched a composting pilot program that is being carefully monitored in the hopes of adding compost bins throughout the factory.
+The team also launched monitored in the hopes of adding compost bins throughout the factory.